 The Board (on recommendations received from the Remuneration and Nomination Committee) considers proposals for the appointment of Directors which arise from time to time.
-The Board determines the appointment of Directors having regard to their skills and experience in businesses with relevant similarities to that of the Company, or their skills gained in other industries which are relevant to Alara's operations.
-When appointing a Director the Board considers the extent to which its skill mix reflects the Board Skills Matrix, set out in Section 2.3 below.
+The Board determines the appointment of Directors having regard to their skills and experience in businesses with relevant similarities to that of the Company, or their business skills gained in other industries which are relevant to Alara's operations.
+In doing so, the Board has regard to the extent to which it comprises Directors with skills identified in the Board Skills Matrix, set out in Section 2.3 below.